luhipi/sarvey/README.rst

 1. The paper describing the methodology:

    Piter A, Haghshenas Haghighi M, Motagh M (2024).
 Challenges and Opportunities of Sentinel-1 InSAR for Transport Infrastructure Monitoring.
-PFG – Journal of Photogrammetry, Remote Sensing and Geoinformation Science, 92, 609-627.
+PFG – Journal of Photogrammetry, Remote Sensing and Geoinformation Science, 92, 609-627.  `Link to paper <https://link.springer.com/article/10.1007/s41064-024-00314-x>`_.

 2. The software itself.
 Please specify the version you use: